-$\left(2\right)$ Net of payments to REDBANC in respect of ATM transaction processing expenses.
+(2) Net of payments to REDBANC in respect of ATM transaction processing expenses.

 Total fee income, net, decreased 0.7% to Ch\$22,741 million in the first half of 2002 compared to the same period of 2001.
 This decrease in fee income was mainly due to a 34.1% decline in fees from financial advisory and underwriting services.
 The income received by Old Santander-Chile from financial advisory and underwriting services was recorded as fee income or trading gains, depending on how the client preferred the deal to be structured and Old Santander-Chile's role in the issue.
 This explains the decrease in financial advisory and underwriting fees, as in 2002 a larger portion of the gains from these operations were booked as fixed-income trading gains than in 2001.
 In the six-month period ended June 30, 2002, Old Santander-Chile was active in financial advisory and underwriting for its corporate clients.
-For example, during the second quarter of 2002 Old Santander-Chile as a dealer and financial advisor to corporate clients in various infrastructure bond placed in Chile (UF11 million, or approximately US\$260 million).
+For example, during the second quarter of 2002 Old Santander-Chile acted as a dealer and financial advisor to corporate clients in various infrastructure bond issues.
+This included acting as an agent in the largest infrastructure bond placed in Chile (UF11 million, or approximately US\$242 million).